MI-AFP/tutorials/tutorials/03_branching.md

 ### Module specification

-Every file forms a module if there is no specification of the module name, `Main` is used by default as we saw.
-Module name must start with capital letter and then it is an alphanumeric string.
-Although there is no formal connection between filesystem and modules, if you use GHC (and we do) you should name your canonical module name should reflect FS.
-For example module `FPCourse.Lesson3.TestModule` would be placed in file `FPCourse/Lesson3/TestModule.hs` with content:
+Every file forms a module.
+If there is no specification of the module name, `Main` is used by default, as we saw.
+A module name must start with a capital letter and then it is an alphanumeric string.
+Although there is no formal connection between filesystem and modules, if you use GHC (and we do), your module name should reflect the filesystem name.
+For example module `FPCourse.Lesson3.TestModule` would be placed in `FPCourse/Lesson3/TestModule.hs` with content:

 ```haskell
 module FPCourse.Lesson3.TestModule (